Approving fees: A guide for creditors

 - the rate of fees

-- an estimate of the expected amount of total fees
+- an estimate of the expected total fees

 - a brief explanation of the different methods to calculate fees

-- an explanation why they chose the particular fee method by which they seek to be paid
+- an explanation why they chose a particular fee method

 - if a time-cost basis was chosen, the hourly rates of the external administrator and other staff who will work on the external administration.